michelled/weavly.org/src/activities/whats-your-favourite-ride.md

 ---
 ## Description

 This activity consists of two main parts.
-In the first part, participants begin with having a conversation about their experiences at an amusement park.
+First, participants begin with having a conversation about their experiences at an amusement park.
 Then, they can work in pairs to plan a path through the park to visit their favourite places and rides on this scene.

 What’s your favourite ride?
 [Activity link](https://create.weavly.org/?v=1.7&t=default&w=AmusementPark&p=&c=abb&d=&s=abb)